Revisiting leptonic nonunitarity: Discussion and Conclusions

-We thank Yuval Grossman, Yossi Nir and Yotam Soreq for useful discussions and comments on the manuscript.
-The work of D.A. is supported by the U.S. Department of Energy (DOE) under Award DE-SC0015845.
+We thank Yossi Nir for carefully reading the manuscript and for many insightful comments.
+We thank Yuval Grossman and Yotam Soreq for useful discussions.
+The work of D.A. is supported by the U.S. Department of Energy (DOE) under Award No. DE-SC0015845.
+A.D is an awardee of the Women's Postdoctoral Career Development Award.